A Bit About Me

 - other advice for the college instructor

 As more types of related content are suggested/requested via any post discussions, these ideas will also be incorporated in future posts.
 While not all of my blog posts in the past year have included content connected to this new focus (though many are relevant, especially June/July 2018), all of my posts will remain archived on my blog.
 I welcome you to see the journey I’ve been through to get to this point in my blogging life.
 Or, you can read more about my journey here.
-If you want to make sure not to miss any of this content, I suggest subscribing to my blog by filling out the form on my sidebar/footer.
+If you want to make sure not to miss any of this content, I suggest subscribing to my blog.
+You’ll receive email updates when I post along with access to my blog’s resource library.

 The main page for this section includes a list of my past work experience tied to teaching.
 The subpages under this section include descriptions of the courses I’ve taught (i.e. course goals, booklists, assignments, etc.) and resources I’ve found and created for them, along with a description of my current teaching philosophy on the last subpage.

 The main page for this section lists the non-teaching academic work I’ve done that doesn’t fit neatly into the “conferences” or “publications” subpages.
 As the titles suggest, the first two subpages include an annotated list of the conference presentations I’ve given and my work that has been published.
-The final subpage will soon be updated with my research statement.
+The final subpage includes an informal research statement.